gvwilson/sdxjs/en/src/module-bundler/index.md

 it is all [%i "intrinsic complexity" %]intrinsic complexity[%/i%]: anything that does what `require` does is going to be equally convoluted.

-To prove that our code works
+To prove that our code works,
 we will look up the function `main` in the first file and call it.
 (If we were loading in the browser, we'd capture the exports in a variable for later use.)